rajat95/Deep-Deghosting-HDR/README.md

 ### Note : </br>

-1. To fit everything in single script, un-official PWC-NET implementation available here in this (repository) [https://github.com/philferriere/tfoptflow/tree/master/tfoptflow] is used, but you can use any other official implementation to precompute flows.  </br>
+1. To fit everything in single script, un-official PWC-NET implementation available in this [repository] [https://github.com/philferriere/tfoptflow/tree/master/tfoptflow] is used, but you can use any other official implementation to precompute flows as well.  </br>
 2. The script is meant for 3 multi-exposure shots but can easily be extended to arbitrary number of inputs along similar lines.  </br>